mikkellindblom/inmobile-laravel-classes/README.md

 # Inmobile API laravel classes

-Simple classes for the inmobile.dk SMS API
+Simple classes for the inmobile.dk SMS API, you can find their official documentation here: https://mm.inmobile.dk/YOUR-CUSTOMER-ID/apiinfo (once signed in).

 ## Usage